 In its first six years, The Shinta Mani Foundation achieved measurable success in education and livelihood assistance resulting in meaningful change in the lives of individual families and for the community.
 These accomplishments led the founders to explore new ways to ensure that the efforts and support generated thus far would continue far into the future.

 In 2011, all such community projects were unified under an independent and locally registered (Cambodian) not-for-profit organization known as the Shinta Mani Foundation.
-The Shinta Mani Foundation oversees The Development Center located within the grounds of the Shinta Mani Resort, Siem Reap and has expanded its programs to provide healthcare and support small business start-ups.
+The Shinta Mani Foundation oversees The Development Center located within the grounds of the Shinta Mani Shack, Siem Reap and has expanded its programs to provide healthcare and support small business start-ups.

 Cambodia has one of the largest populations of unskilled youth in all of South East Asia.
 To address this situation, The Shinta Mani Foundation assists young people in the Siem Reap community by providing them with the skills to obtain meaningful employment to support themselves and their families.
 Students generally come from disadvantaged backgrounds, and all students are selected based on their desire to learn and improve their skills.